Primary Field of Study: Liturgical Studies

 Research and Training Interests

-Liturgy, Late Antique and Medieval Christianity, Eastern Christianity, Liturgical Theology, the History of Sacraments, Liturgy and Monasticism in the Holy Land
+Liturgy, Late Antique and Medieval Christianity, Eastern Christianity, Byzantine Liturgy and Monasticism, esp. in Constantinople, Palestine, Egypt and Southern Italy

 “The Liturgical Ties Between Egypt and Southern Italy: A Preliminary Investigation” in Diliana Atanassova and Tinatin Chronz (eds.), ΣΥΝΑΞΗΣ ΚΑΘΟΛΙΚΗ.
 Beiträge zu Gottesdienst und Geschichte der fünf altkirchlichen Patriarchate für Heinzgerd Brakmann zum 70.
 Geburtstag (Münster 2014) 617-632.

 “The Byzantine Tradition of Marriage in Calabria: Vatican reginae svecorum gr.
 75 (a.
 982/3)” in Bollettino della Badia Greca di Grottaferrata s.
 III 9 (2012) 221-245.